shock-metal/shock-metal/README.md

 **Download at: https://minecraft.curseforge.com/projects/shock-metal**

 ## Changelog
-License can be found in CHANGELOG.md file or at https://github.com/shock-metal/shock-metal/blob/master/CHANGELOG.md
+Changelog can be found in CHANGELOG.md file or at https://github.com/shock-metal/shock-metal/blob/master/CHANGELOG.md

 ## Mod Support